in28minutes/cloud.in28minutes.com/_posts-future/20200304-AWS-Solution-Architect-Associate.md

 	- Managed platform updates
 	- Application health monitoring

-## AWS Elastic BeanStalk Demo
-- Deploy an application to cloud using AWS Elastic Beanstalk

 ## AWS Elastic Beanstalk Concepts
 - **Application** - A container for environments, versions and configuration
 - **Application Version** - A specific version of deployable code (stored in S3)